User-friendly Keyboard Shortcuts

 - By pressing both Ctrl and Alt while dragging the shape's handle, it'll perform a combined effect - in which the shape will be resized proportionately from the center of the shape.

-We hope that with this improvement, you would have the smoothest working experience when using Electra.
+We hope that with this improvement, you would have the smoothest working experience when using undefined.
 Thanks for reading.